purduerov/X13-Core/README.md

 ROV_main.py expects to know who is talking to it in the message type; you can send a flag to let it know to swap which set of ingress controls it should listen to.
 This enables you to hot swap feeds that control drones.
 We took this account in our design but never saw it fully through to fruition - this should be someone's focus this next year.
 This is a universal design so it isn't exclusive to CV via frontend taking over; anything that can generate controls can send this message format, CV was just the most obvious.

-To rerun a video to imitate a proper test feed: on one terminal, run: ffserver -f /etc/ffserver.conf on the other, run: ffmpeg -i <./path/to/.mp4> -c:v libvpx -cpu-used 4 -threads 8 http://localhost:8090/stream.ffm This throws up a camera feed from an old video that you may now consume
+To rerun a video to imitate a proper test feed: <br />
+  on one terminal, run: ffserver -f /etc/ffserver.conf <br />
+  on the other, run: ffmpeg -i <./path/to/.mp4> -c:v libvpx -cpu-used 4 -threads 8 http://localhost:8090/stream.ffm <br />
+  This throws up a camera feed from an old video that you may now consume<br />

 #### Eric's Wack Math ####